Protectins, Resolvins and Maresins -

 It was long thought that resolution of inflammation was a passive process, occurring simply by the dilution of inflammatory signals from the site of injury or infection, but a concept has now emerged in which acute inflammation is initiated in animal tissues by prostaglandins and leukotrienes, before there is a switch in metabolism to the production of SPMs that end the inflammatory process.
 The acute inflammatory response is a coordinated process, and both initiation and resolution stages are required to maintain healthy tissues; SPMs are key factors in the latter as is discussed below.
 As uncontrolled or dysregulated inflammation is now widely recognized to be a unifying phenomenon in many chronic diseases, SPMs and derived molecules are believed to have great therapeutic potential.

-As with other oxylipins, the first step in the biosynthesis of the dihydroxylated metabolites of EPA or DHA is the release of the free acids from their link to phospholipids by the action of specific phospholipases.
+As with other oxylipins, the first step in the biosynthesis of the dihydroxylated metabolites of EPA or DHA is the release of the free acids from their link to phospholipids by the action of phospholipases.
 Thereafter, there are a number of common steps in the mechanism of oxygenation, starting with an antarafacial hydrogen abstraction at the C3 position in one of the cis,cis-1,4-diene moieties.
 Then, there is a stereo-selective insertion of molecular oxygen to form a carbon-oxygen bond in a hydroperoxide intermediate, followed by a second hydrogen abstraction leading to an intramolecular nucleophilic attack by the oxygen atom in this intermediate to produce an epoxide.
-The final step involves hydrolase-assisted nucleophilic addition of water to a cis-double bond in the epoxide intermediate.
+The final step is a hydrolase-assisted nucleophilic addition of water to a cis-double bond in the epoxide intermediate.
 Sequential actions of COX-2/aspirin, various lipoxygenases and CYP450 oxygenases are required as summarized in the following figure.

-Summary of biosynthesis of SPMs
+Summary of the biosynthesis of some key SPMs.

 2. Protectins (Neuroprotectins)